 The timber-lined attic was known to be a structural insecurity.
 Guards regularly inspected the rood to recognize and identify potential early warning signs that may indicate more serious problems.

 Msgr.
-Patrick Chauvet, the cathedral's rector, explained to radio station France Inter that they have fire monitors positioned at the building who would go up to the wooden roof three times a day to inspect and assess its security.
+Patrick Chauvet, the cathedral's rector, explained to radio station France Inter that fire monitors are positioned at the building.
+They inspect and assess the security of the wooden roof thrice daily.

-Digital Scans and Building Information Modeling will aid rebuilding efforts
+Digital Scans and Building Information Modeling Instrumental in Rebuilding Efforts

-There is hope for rebuilding and restoring Notre Dame after the fire thanks to an intensive digital scanning project carried out by the architectural historian Andrew Tallon, which used high-tech lasers and 3D modeling techniques.
+Thanks to an intensive digital scanning project carried out by the architectural historian Andrew Tallon, which used high-tech lasers and 3D modeling techniques, there is hope for rebuilding and restoring Notre Dame after the fire.

 Tallon captured an exact digital replica (aka digital twin) of the cathedral in 2015 by using lasers to map the entire structure.
 He measured the time the laser took to reach the target and return to create a precise image of the iconic building.
 His scans will be crucial for future rebuilding efforts.

-His extensive work exemplifies the importance of using emerging technologies like Building Information Modeling and 3D scanning for future disaster planning and the preservation of architectural masterpieces.
+His extensive work exemplifies the importance of using emerging technologies like Building Information Modeling and 3D scanning for future disaster planning and preserving architectural masterpieces.

-At Intellis, we are big proponents of using data collected from 3D scanning and Building Information Modeling (BIM)—the digital modeling of structures—for ongoing facility management and for tracking building and asset lifecycle data.
-BIM is important not only during the design and construction of a single building but also throughout the asset lifecycle of an entire portfolio of facilities.
+At Intellis, we are big proponents of using data collected from 3D scanning and Building Information Modeling (BIM)—the digital modeling of structures—and Emergency Response Management Systems for ongoing facility management and tracking building and asset lifecycle data.
+BIM is important during the design and construction of a single building and throughout the asset lifecycle of an entire portfolio of facilities.

 The recent events at Notre Dame in Paris further highlight the importance of collecting and maintaining this type of data for daily use and, more crucially, disaster planning.